San Miguel de Allende, Mexico

 The sounds of spoken English heard frequently around town …

 What may be unusual is the number of retirees from Canada, USA, Europe, and Mexico City, mixed with and yet separated from local residents.
-What’s definitely unusual is the real estate for which some reach seven figures in sticker price.
+What’s definitely unusual is the real estate for which some places reach seven figures in sticker price.
 As my friend wisely suggested: rent an apartment in Manhattan, but buy a winter house here in town.

 For its historical and architectural significance, the town was declared a UNESCO Heritage Site in 2008.